-

 (b) Definitions. – The following definitions apply in this section:

-(1) Incentive district. – An area (i) designated by a developer, (ii) submitted for approval to the governing body of the unit of local government in which the area is located, (iii) determined, by that governing body, to be an area for which the unit could apply for project development financing debt instruments pursuant to Article 6 of Chapter 159 of the General Statutes, and (iv) approved by the governing body as an incentive district.
-An incentive district may comprise no more than five percent (5%) of the local government unit's total area.
+(1) Incentive district. – An area (i) designated by a developer, (ii) submitted for approval to the governing body of the unit of local government in which the area is located, (iii) determined, by that governing body, to be an area for which the unit could apply for project development financing debt instruments pursuant to Article 6 of Chapter 159 of the General Statutes, and (iv) approved by resolution of the governing body as an incentive district.

 (2) Qualified development. – Land and any unoccupied improvement by a builder to the land, other than remodeling, renovating, rehabilitating, or refinishing existing structures or buildings.